Moment

 Moment 1.33x mobile anamorphic lens on iPhone.

-5. Can You Shoot Image Stills with Anamorphic Lenses?
+6. Can You Shoot Image Stills with Anamorphic Lenses?

 Definitely!
 Using the Moment Anamorphic lens for still shots is really fun and pretty inspiring, but it comes with its own set of challenges, especially when you're working with that wide aspect ratio.
 It gives your photos a unique look that's different from your usual 'wide' shots in photography, which is super cool for creativity but can be a bit limited in other ways.

 To get a feel for what still images with an Anamorphic lens look like, check out this great article by our good friend and fellow filmmaker, Steven Schultz.
+Or, you can read about how to photograph Anamorphic stills with the mobile lens from our friend and fellow iPhone creator, Robin.

 An image without an alt, whoops